barrowclift/badmusichertz/_posts/2020-06-13-breakfast-in-america.markdown

 title: "Breakfast In America"
 author: "the Barrowclift Siblings"
 date: 2020-06-13 07:47:18-0400
-excerpt: "Roll out of bed for a spot of breakfast with Marc & Michael as they chew over Supertramp's 1979 classic, \"Breakfast In America\"."
+excerpt: "Roll out of bed for a spot of breakfast with Marc & Michael as they chew on Supertramp's 1979 classic, \"Breakfast In America\"."
 image: https://dropbox.badmusichertz.com/breakfast-in-america/images/podcast-art.jpg

 podcast-filename: "bmh13.mp3"
 podcast-duration: "01:16:50"
-podcast-size-in-bytes: 74350077
+podcast-size-in-bytes: 74350069

 artist: Supertramp
 genres: